suljov/ReconRunner/README.md

 # ReconRunner

-ReconRunner is a tool designed to streamline and make directory and file brute-forcing, as well as subdomain enumeration easier.
-Leveraging popular tools like Gobuster and ffuf, ReconRunner provides a more flexible and powerful experience with improved handling of wordlists, protocols, and outputs.
+ReconRunner is a tool designed to streamline and simplify directory and file brute-forcing, subdomain enumeration and sql injections.
+By leveraging popular tools like Gobuster, ffuf and sqlmap   , ReconRunner offers a more flexible and powerful experience with enhanced handling of wordlists, protocols, and outputs.

 ## **TODO/idéas**
 * fix the output saving problem on dirs and subs